Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADApplication.md

 ```

 ### -AvailableToOtherTenants
-Is this application available in other tenants?
+Indicates whether this application is available in other tenants.

 ```yaml
 Type: Boolean